Desulfurella amilsii

 Desulfurella amilsii is a Gram-negative, non-spore-forming, obligately anaerobic sulfur-reducing, acidotolerant, moderately thermophilic and motile bacterium from the genus of Desulfurella which has been isolated from river sediments from the Tinto River in Spain.
-Desulfurella amilsii phenotypic characterization is also able to utilize thiosulfate as an electron acceptor and ferment pyruvate.
+Desulfurella amilsii is also able to utilize thiosulfate as an electron acceptor and ferment pyruvate.
 In addition, it uses formate as an electron donor and can have a pH as low as 3.